orsinium/notes/rpg/bend-char.md

 + Drawn to anything different or strange.
 + I stood up for my friends.
 + Everybody likes me.
++ I'm the most curious person alive.
++ Drawn to anything different or strange
++ I need something to brag about.

 In other words, give the DM something to get you in trouble and drive the adventure.